CodysCodingCloud/Computer-Architecture-I/note csci 160.md

 ### 4.3 Analysis Procedure

+- combinational circuit diagram
-- The diagram of a combinational circuit has logic gates with no feedback paths or memory elements.
+  - has logic gates with no feedback paths or memory elements.
 - boolean algebra substituion

 ### 4.4 Design Procedure